+Any other information:

+I attest that all of the information on this form is accurate and true to the best of my knowledg

+Signature:

+Date:

-REQUEST FOR RE-EVALUATION OF MATERIALS
+FOR RE-EVALUATION OF MATERIALS RM D

+TELEPHONE

+ADDRESS

+ORGANIZATION REPRESENTED (if any)

+TITLE OF MATERIAL

+AUTHOR

+PUBLISHER

+PUBLICATION DATE

-NAME TELEPHONE ADDRESS ORGANIZATION REPRESENTED (if any) TITLE OF MATERIAL AUTHOR PUBLISHER PUBLICATION DATE Have you read or viewed this material?
+Have you read or viewed this material?
 Are you familiar with other materials or books on this subject for children of this age?

-Please cite examples: On what do you base your comments?
+Please cite examples:

+On what do you base your comments?
 Please be specific.
+Cite examples:

-Cite examples: Do you object to... ... your child reading or viewing this material? ...to any child reading or viewing this material? ...children using this material with parental approval?
-Explain the effect you believe this material might have on a child: What action would you like to see taken?
-SIGNED: DATE:
+Do you object to... ... your child reading or viewing this material?

+...to any child reading or viewing this material?

+...children using this material with parental approval?

+Explain the effect you believe this material might have on a child:

+What action would you like to see taken?

+SIGNED:

+DATE: